-Winter and summer online only, three hours.
+\\Winter and summer online only, three hours.\\

 EXER 220.
 WELLNESS PROMOTION AND PROGRAMMING.
 This course examines strategies for successful health promotion and programming.
 Emphasis is placed on synthesis of various concepts related to wellness programming and guidelines for planning, implementing, and evaluating successful programs.
 There will be opportunities for planning, implementing, and evaluating programs for the Employee Wellness Program.
-Prerequisite: Physical Education 101 or 111.
+Prerequisite: Exercise Science 101.

 EXER 221.
 PERSONAL TRAINING.
 This course will introduce students to the profession of personal training.
 Students will develop skills in exercise technique, including teaching approaches involving free-weight and machine exercises, cardiovascular activities, flexibility, and plyometrics.
 Program designs will include the healthy adult as well as for adults presenting unique challenges to exercise.
 Students will design and implement a program for an assigned client, whom they will train throughout the second half of the semester.
-Prerequisite: Physical Education 102 or 112.
+Prerequisite: Exercise Science 101.